mksuni/azure-docs/articles/mysql/quickstart-create-mysql-server-database-using-azure-cli.md

 az login
 ```

-If you have multiple subscriptions, choose the appropriate subscription in which the resource should be billed.
 Select the specific subscription ID under your account using [az account set](/cli/azure/account) command.
 Substitute the **subscription ID** property from the **az login** output for your subscription into the subscription ID placeholder.
+If you have multiple subscriptions, choose the appropriate subscription in which the resource should be billed.
+To get all your subscription, use [az account list](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-list)

 ```azurecli
 az account set --subscription <subscription id>